Way of Working¶

 - Ensure branch protections are set to the same as

-master, to ensure all changes follow the same process as for master: for example, must go via PRs.
+main, to ensure all changes follow the same process as for main: for example, must go via PRs.

 It's expected that all Feature branches should have PR verification to ensure submitted code changes in a PR do not break the main build.
 This is purely a compilation test to check against breakage.
 Build artifacts are not distributed or saved.